 Is two miles not enough?
 Hike along the Pine Creek Rail Trail to add some miles to your hiking boots.
 However, be ready to gain elevation as you climb back out!
 If you do not want to hike but want an overlook, the vista at the Turkey Path trailhead provides great views into the gorge, as does Barbour Rock on the western rim of the Canyon.

 If you are feeling ambitious and want to do some overnight backpacking, the West Rim Trail is a popular option and is 30 miles.
 Add to the gorgeous views of the canyon by hiking during fall foliage for color.

 White Water Rafting/Kayaking

 If you are looking to dabble in some easy white water conditions on your own, consider practicing here when the water levels are just right in the spring and fall.

-On company, Pine Creek Outfitters has guided and non-guided activities and rentals.
-A family run establishment with great character, they give you the true experience.
+One company, Pine Creek Outfitters has guided and non-guided activities and rentals.
+A family-run establishment with great character, they give you the true experience.

 Jump in the water just behind Pine Creek Outfitters and kayak, canoe, or raft the 17 miles through the gorge before reaching the shuttle pick-up point.